cubee-cb/vr-p8/README.md

 ### transform buffer (pico to vr, for rendering)
 starts at upper memory address (`0x8000`)

-coordinates are integers; the rendered world should be scaled accordingly: currently defined as 1 unit = 1cm.
+coordinates are integers; the rendered world should be scaled accordingly: currently defined as 1 unit = 1cm. this allows a coordinate range of (-32768, 32767) to be rendered, or a ~656m cube. that is kind of ridiculous for pico-8, so i will change it if it needs more precision.
 ```
 1 x
 2 x